 Certain of the LTC development projects have experienced inflationary pressures, labour disruptions and rising interest rates that have impacted our projected completion and opening dates and construction cost increases outside of the initial contingency levels included in estimated development costs.
+Construction delays in the current quarter have moved the expected openings for our Kingston and Stittsville projects to Q4 2024.
 We continue to work with our general contractors and construction partners to mitigate the impacts of these factors on schedules and costs.